So, you're thinking about making the big move! Congratulations, it's worth it.

-Seware made the move a little over 4 years ago, and I followed in his trail soon after.
-Living in the Caribbean has been amazing, as I'm sure you can imagine.
-But it isn't all sunshine and tan lines.
+Living in the Caribbean was amazing, as I'm sure you can imagine.
+But it wasn't all sunshine and tan lines.
 Moving abroad is both exhilarating and frightening.
-In most cases, you're moving to a country where you don't know any one, you're living in an unfamiliar territory, and you're unaccustomed to the culture and ways of life.
+In most cases, you're moving to a country where you don't know anyone, you're living in unfamiliar territory, and you're unaccustomed to the culture and ways of life.

-I will be the first to admit that I like where we are in life much more now than I did in the first year.
-I thought for certain that I wouldn't last this far away from our family and friends for more than a year or two.
-Looking back, this move was one of the best decisions we have ever made.
-So much so, that we have even considered doing it all over again in a different country or unfamiliar U.S. state, just to gain experiences we otherwise wouldn't back home.
+I will be the first to admit that it took me over a year to fully enjoy where life took us.
+I thought for certain that I wouldn't last living far away from our family and friends for more than a year or two.
+Looking back, making the move to Grand Cayman was one of the best decisions we have ever made.
+So much so, that we have playfully discussed doing it all over again in a different country or unfamiliar U.S. state, just to gain experiences we otherwise wouldn't back home.
 Talk about a change of heart!

 I was hesitant to call this a “pros” and “cons” list because that suggests that there are an equal amount of negatives to moving abroad as there are positives.
 I named this the highs and lows, because there are in fact lows.
 However, all ‘lows' can be taken in stride as part of the experience!